hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 ## Intercommunication

 Smart Contracts are able to call to other smart contracts both within the same channel and across different channels.
-It this way, they can read and write world state data to which they would not otherwise have access due to smart contract namespaces.
+In this way, they can read and write world state data to which they would not otherwise have access due to smart contract namespaces.